bartvanhalder/owlin-apidocs/README.md

 	- Will return all articles merged from a group of filters

 # Undocumented methods:
+The following methods exist but are not documented yet, if you have any questions about this, please contact richard@owlin.com or browse [the Owlin newsroom](https://newsroom.owlin.com)’s browser console network log.
 - user_info
 - invite.email
 - group.get